trmckay/micro-test/README.md

 # µ-test

-A micro unit testing framework for C/C++ to get you up and running with unit-testing ASAP.
+A micro unit testing framework for C/C++ to get you up and running with unit-testing ASAP (even without libc).

 # Overview